 College is an incredibly exciting time in a person’s life.
 College students have more independence than they have ever had before yet are not quite out on their own yet.
 Your college years are filled with controlled chaos and exponential growth: late nights writing papers, making friends that last a lifetime, determining a career path, living away from home for the first time.
 The transition from childhood to adulthood that happens to college students is truly transformational.

 College students need all the help they can get when it comes to preparing for the outside world after graduation.
-Exiting college with no established credit history can hinder young adults in their financial independence.
-The best way to combat this possibility is to build credit while still in school with low-risk credit products.
+Exiting college with no established financial history can hinder young adults in their financial independence.
 There are plenty of ways for college students to build credit while still in school so they can enter the workforce with a good credit score.

 How Your Credit Report Works